IKEA Uppland review – The new and improved Ektorp?

 They even went so far as to release the exact same configurations for the Uppland:

-What is surprising however is that the dimensions on the Uppland are a far-cry from the Ektorp (by IKEA standards).
+What is surprising however is that the dimensions on the Uppland are a far cry from the Ektorp (by IKEA standards).
 It’s clear that this rehash isn’t the same as when they discontinued the Vimle and released the Finnala with a half an inch increase to the backrest and armrests height…

 No, this time they’ve made real, noticeable changes.
 The otherwise “safe” design of the Ektorp has been remodeled into a significantly higher and deeper couch, with longer armrests.

 Without the back cushions, the back of the Uppland is 2 inches higher than its predecessor and a whopping 5 inches higher with them.
-That’s not to mention the 4 inches of added seating depth that drastically change the way the couch feels to sit on.
+That’s not to mention the 4 inches of added seating depth that drastically changes the way the couch feels to sit on.

 Like all of their other regional-specific overhauls, I assume all these “upgrades” were made to accommodate their western audience better.

 So how comfortable is the Uppland after these sweeping changes?
 It’s very comfortable indeed!
 But some may not appreciate the fact they can no longer touch the ground while fully rested on the back cushions.

 Say what you will about not messing with things that aren’t broken, but the Uppland is a big improvement over the Ektorp comfort-wise.
 Chances are, you’ll love it too.

 Like it’s predecessor, the Uppland is a very classic round arm sofa.
 This time, the added seating depth makes it far more loungy.